TroyLogue/salesforce-auth-v1/README.md

 ## Create a BrowserStack User Account

 We run tests on Windows browsers using [BrowserStack](http://www.browserstack.com).
-To gain access, either copy lib/`browserstack_credentials.rb.example` to lib/`browserstack_credentials.rb` and set your BrowserStack username and access key or manage the defined env vars in `browserstack_credentials.rb.example` however you'd like.
+To gain access, copy lib/`browserstack_credentials.rb.example` to lib/`browserstack_credentials.rb` and set your BrowserStack username and access key.
 If you need to be added as a user on our team, see an admin of our BrowserStack account (@carolmirakove).

 The full test result output including screenshots and video is available in BrowserStack's [Automate view](https://www.browserstack.com/automate).
 BrowserStack results configs are set in the `spec_helper` file.